 Cup Noodle Museum – the museum features the history of instant noodles and visitors can create their own cup noodles

 Cosmo World – an admission free amusement park with a large ferri wheel and fun rides.

 Manyo Club – a spa and relaxation complex, offering hot spring baths directly brought from Izu Peninsula

 Minato Mirai 21 (MM21) is an urban area which is known as a central business district as well as the major tourist sights.
 There are several skyscrapers where hundreds of office, shops and restaurants are crammed.
 The area is best known for its beautiful night view.
 The 4th tallest building in Japan, the Land Mark Tower has a panoramic observation deck “Sky Garden” at 273 m high on 69th floor, which can be accessed by the fastest lift in Japan (750 m/min).
 If you love the view of the MM21, I highly recommend you to dine at one of the restaurants with view.

+Thanks for checking out my suggested Yokohama itinerary!
 For more info about travelling in Yokohama and the nearby area, please check out these articles, too!